 Sunny’s book Stolen Time candidly recounts these and other experiences in jail, and includes many of the stream of letters of love and hope she and Jesse wrote to each other during their incarceration.
 It also describes the day that Sunny, a 27 year old peace loving hippy and devoted mother of two found herself very much in the wrong place at the wrong time.

-It was 16 years before Sunny was finally exonerated in 1992 when Rhodes confessed to the murders.
-But the confession was too late for Jesse who had been executed two years earlier in a grisly botched execution that caused outrage around the world.
-The electric chair malfunctioned and the executioner had to pull the switch three times.
-Before it was over, flames two feet high had shot out of the top of Jesse’s head.
+Sunny was finally exonerated in 1992 when Rhodes confessed to the murders.
+But the confession was too late for Jesse who had been put to death two years earlier in a grisly botched execution that caused outrage around the world.
+The electric chair malfunctioned and the executioner had to pull the switch three times, with flames shooting out the top of Jesse’s head.
+Sunny witnessed his death.

-By the time Sunny was finally released, she had lost her soulmate Jesse; her beloved parents had been killed in a plane crash; and her children were virtual strangers.
+By the time she was finally released, Sunny had lost her soulmate, her beloved parents had been killed in a plane crash, and her children were virtual strangers.
 “It was hard re-establishing relationships as I couldn’t just come back and claim my place in people’s lives.
 It took time to make adjustments.
 People had expectations that I couldn’t meet so it was a complex process.
 I found that if I dealt with everything with love I could usually realise the best outcome, even if it wasn’t quite what I had hoped for.”

-Sunny says her life is “full and rich”.
+Sunny says her life today is “full and rich” and she has managed to develop a good relationship with her children Eric and Tina despite the initial challenges.
 She lives in Ireland with her partner Peter Pringle, another death row survivor who spent nearly 15 years in an Irish jail for a crime he didn’t commit.
 Together they travel the world campaigning against the death penalty.
 “While most countries don’t have the death penalty it is important for those that do to realise that it doesn’t achieve what it is supposed to set out to.
 It doesn’t do anything to keep people safe, and doesn’t address the real problems of why there is violence in our society.”